The best sales to shop today: GameStop, Bose headphones, Baublebar and more - CNN Underscored

 Score 30% off select Hydro Flask colors and free shipping on orders of $30 at this rare Hydro Flask sale.
 The brand’s iconic bottle is discounted, along with tumblers, totes, accessories and more.

-Tons of home goods are on sale at Wayfair so you can upgrade your home office, bedroom or any other room in style.
+Tons of home goods are on sale at Wayfair, so you can upgrade your home office, bedroom or any other room in style.
 You can save on office chairs, dressers, rugs, home office essentials and so much more at the home goods retailer.

 Right now a vast selection of Target’s affordable yet stylish furniture — including sofas, desks, dressers, coffee tables and more — is up to 25% off.
 With more than 10,000 items included in the promo, it’s the perfect time to pick up everything from a desk chair to an entertainment center.